 On Mac, the internal soundcard recording inputs are usually referred to as "Built-in".

 On GNU/Linux, recording is often managed by the pulse sound server.
 It is normally best to select "default".
 That will choose whatever is the system default soundcard or server, then choose the exact input device required in the control application for the card or server (such as Pulse Audio Volume Control).
 The (hw:) recording devices give direct, lower latency access to the soundcard inputs, bypassing any sound servers.
 For a built-in (hw:) sound device, choose the exact inputs in ALSAmixer.

 |If you attach or disconnect an external device while Audacity is open, useto update the device lists before playing or recording.|

 1 (Mono), 2 (Stereo) or the number of channels that are provided by the drivers of your sound device.
 On most inbuilt sound devices, especially on Windows, only mono or stereo will be available.
 For some devices on Windows, choosing Windows DirectSound in "Audio Host" above may be more likely to reveal options for recording more than two channels.
 On some devices capable of recording more than two channels, an explicit "multi" device may appear in the "Device" dropdown for recording all the channels simultaneously.

 - If your recording device is mono, such as most microphone ports for the inbuilt sound device, selecting "2 (Stereo)" in Recording Channels duplicates the mono source to both channels, merely producing a dual mono recording.

 - If your recording device is stereo, then as well as setting Recording Channels to "2 (Stereo)", ensure any settings in the system or sound device control panels are stereo.
-Many input devices on Windows Vista, Windows 7 and Windows 8 default to mono recording even if they are stereo devices.
+Many input devices on Windows Vista and later default to mono recording even if they are stereo devices.
 To correct this, follow these instructions.